Station Master's Lodge: Large Lochside House Near Skye

 WOW!
 Grand stone built traditional highland house over three levels with stunning lochside views of Loch Carron.
-This large holiday house sleeps up to 16 in comfort and a superb base for exploring the west coast and nearby Isle of Skye.
+This large holiday house sleeps up to 18 in comfort and a superb base for exploring the west coast, Plockton and nearby Isle of Skye.
 It’s also dog friendly holiday accommodation with up to 3 dogs welcome.

 Located amongst spectacular west coast scenery in the village of Stromeferry (no ferry!), and overlooking Loch Carron, the Stationmaster’s Lodge is an incredible find.
 This large stone built house from 1880 was formerly the stationmaster’s house (Stromeferry Station sits opposite the lodge and still operates today on the Kyle of Lochalsh line and you can arrive at the house by train).

 It’s ideal for large groups, family gatherings and groups of friends with amazing loch views, plenty of space and good facilities.
 It sleeps up to 18 in comfort and is a great base for exploring nearby Isle of Skye, Plockton, and iconic attractions such as Eileen Donan Castle.

 This is a unique corner of the West Highlands, where a remote and dramatic land meets the sea.
 It’s off the beaten track and yet easily accessible from the main tourist route to Skye.

 The local area is home to huge array of wildlife and otters are spotted regularly from the Lodge on the shoreline.
 Station Master’s Lodge is a comfortable base for discovering this wild and unspoilt area, steeped in history.

 Packed full of Character